 - Cover and chill for at least 4 hours.

-- Crush the ramen noodles and place in a single layer on a baking sheet.
-Toast in the oven at 350°F for 10-12 minutes until golden.
+- Just before serving, crush the ramen noodles and spread into in a single layer on a baking pan.
+Toast in a preheated 350°F oven for 10-12 minutes until golden and fragrant.
 Cool completely.

-- Just before serving add the toasted noodles and peanuts.
+- Just before serving, toss together the Asian slaw adding the toasted noodles and peanuts.
 Mix thoroughly.